kelmp/nets213-final/README.md

 Web application with a simple input and output text box.
 When the user types in a plain text sentence, we run it through the trained model to get annotations.
-Then, we send the annotated sentence through Avrae Command Generator API which, when provided the object, target, and action, will be able to generate a valid Dungeons & Dragons command.
-This valid command is then displayed to the users in the output text box.

 ### Avrae Command Generator